skosana721/Wongani/_posts/2021-08-03-EventEmitter and the isArray method.md

 ## Conclusion

-In conclusion, so learned something new like the isArray method which I did not know about a while a ago and the advance node and express section made to understand the use of emitters.
+In conclusion, so learned something new like the isArray method which I did not know about a while ago and the advanced node and express section made to understand the use of emitters.